openPMD/openPMD-api/docs/source/dev/backend.rst

 File Formats
 ------------
-To get started, you should introduce a new file format in ``include/openPMD/IO/Format.hpp`` representing the new backend.
-Note that this enumeration value will never be seen by users of openPMD-api, but you should keep it short and concise to improve readability.
+To get started, you should create a new file format in ``include/openPMD/IO/Format.hpp`` representing the new backend.
+Note that this enumeration value will never be seen by users of openPMD-api, but should be kept short and concise to improve readability.

 .. code-block:: cpp